What does monitoring involve?

 If you would like to participate in this monitoring scheme please email email@example.com where help will be provided to register your garden on our system to get you started.

 The Garden Butterfly Monitoring Scheme deals with only 21 butterfly species that are likely to be found visiting gardens.
 The National Biodiversity Data Centre has developed an eCourse to enable surveyors to become familiar with the identification features of these 21 species.
 This makes this recording scheme very accessible for those who want to get involved in butterfly monitoring.

 - How to identify the 21 garden butterfly species

 - The methods for the Garden Butterfly Monitoring Scheme

 - How to register your garden on the National Sampling Framework (video tutorial)

 - How to submit your data (video tutorial)

 - Butterfly identification support

 About the Garden Butterfly Monitoring Scheme

 The Garden Butterfly Monitoring Scheme was launched on a pilot basis in 2020 to test the methodology and gain feedback from recorders.
 The pilot demonstrated that the monitoring scheme was valuable and could generate important data on butterflies to complement the other butterfly monitoring schemes operated by the National Biodiversity Data Centre.
-A copy of the report on the findings of the 2020 pilot can be downloaded from the link below.
-Real time progress with the monitoring scheme in 2021 can be viewed below.
+Consequently the Garden Butterfly Monitoring Scheme was launched as a full monitoring scheme in April 2021.
+A copy of the 2022 Annual Report can be downloaded from the link below.
+Real time progress with the butterfly counts completed for the monitoring scheme in 2023 are shown on the charts and graphs below .